DennisWu0/Manual-building-a-k8s-cluster-via-kubeadm/guide.md

 N: Some sources can be modernized.
 Run 'apt modernize-sources' to do so.
 ```

 Previously, the keyring file type was unsupported.
-So I have to fix it by correctly adding the Kubernetes signing key using `Release.key` and storing it as a `.gpg` file under `/etc/apt/keyrings`.
+So I have to fix it by correctly adding the K8s signing key using `Release.key` and storing it as a `.gpg` file under `/etc/apt/keyrings`.

 ```bash
 sudo mkdir -p /etc/apt/keyrings